Robotics Kits Driving Innovation in Public Libraries

 The goal was to keep elementary students engaged with an interactive coding experience that didn’t require physical robots and was easy for educators to manage remotely.

-A Calgary, AB small business owner designs and sells home decor and jewelry online in Canada.
-In search of efficiency, she looked for technology to streamline her design process and reduce manual work.
+A Calgary small business owner designs and sells home decor and jewelry online in Canada.
+Seeking efficiency, she looked for technology to streamline her design process and reduce manual work.